-For the quarter ended March 29, 2021, potential shares of common stock, consisting of stock options to purchase approximately60 shares of common stock at exercise prices ranging from \$11.83 to \$16.60 per share, 2,897 restricted stock units (RSUs), and289 performance-based restricted stock units (PRUs) were not included in the computation of diluted earnings per share because the Company incurred a net loss and as a result, the impact would be anti-dilutive.
-For the quarter ended March 30, 2020, potential shares of common stock, consisting of stock options to purchase approximately 100 shares of common stock at exercise prices ranging from \$.54 to \$16.60 per share, 2,459 RSUs, and 216 PRUs were not included in the computation of diluted earnings per share because the Company incurred a net loss and, as a result, the impact would be anti-dilutive.
+For the quarter and three quarters ended September 28, 2020, potential shares of common stock, consisting of stock options to purchase approximately80 shares of common stock at exercise prices ranging from \$11.83 to \$16.60 per share, 3,187 RSUs, and 216 PRUs were not included in the computation of diluted earnings per share because the Company incurred a net loss and as a result, the impact would be anti-dilutive.

-Outstanding warrants for the quarters ended March 29, 2021 and March 30, 2020, to purchase common stock were not included in the computation of dilutive earnings per share because the strike price of the warrants to purchase the Company's common stock was greater than the average market price of common shares during the applicable quarter and because the Company incurred a net loss, and therefore, the effect would be anti-dilutive.
+Outstanding warrants for the quarter ended September 27, 2021, and the quarter and three quarters ended September 28, 2020 to purchase common stock were not included in the computation of dilutive earnings per share because the strike price of the warrants to purchase the Company's common stock was greater than the average market price of common stock during the applicable quarter, and therefore, the effect would be anti-dilutive.